mikebarkmin/ulauncher-snippets/README.md

 Here you can find a [list of buitlin filters](https://jinja.palletsprojects.com/en/2.11.x/templates/#list-of-builtin-filters).

+Additionally you can use:

+* camelcase
+* pascalcase
+* snakecase
+* kebabcase

 ### Advance

 Snippets are basicly [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/templates/) templates.
 This means that you can do very fancy stuff.
 Like conditional snippets or loop.
 See their documentation for more information.